Scientists in Parks

 Application period:

-Please note a maximum of 100 applicants can apply to the same SIP Intern project, so some projects may be "full" before the application deadline.
+Please note a maximum of 100 applicants can apply to the same SIP Intern position, so some projects may be "full" and close before the application deadline.
+Applicants may apply for up to five positions per season.

 Basic eligibility:

-Program participants must be fully vaccinated against COVID-19 and a U.S. citizen or U.S. permanent resident.
+Program participants must be a U.S. citizen or U.S. permanent resident.
 Learn more.

 A researcher holds up a small insect-like creature caught from a stream.